python-trio/trio/docs/source/reference-io.rst

   tree; moreover, using the :class:`Process` context manager in such cases is likely to be counterproductive as killing the top-level subprocess leaves it no chance to do any cleanup of its children that might be desired.
-A better solution for this is in the works.)
+You'll probably want to write your own supervision logic in that case.)

 Signals